fajao/fajao.github.io/_posts/2024-07-11-Phishing_URL_Detection_with_ML.md

 ### Machine Learning - Stage 6

-Now that we have our data ready and we now each columns to drop, it is time to start training our model.
+Now that we have our data ready and we know each columns to drop, it is time to start training our model.

 First, we created our X and y variables.
-X contained the features to train the model, and y contained the labels of each URL.
+X contained the features to train the model, and y contained the label of each URL.

 ```python
 # Import libraries